Asset Accounts

 3.4.3 Water resources

 The SEEA CF defines water resources as "freshwater and brackish water in inland water bodies, including groundwater and soil water"[62].
 Seawater is excluded from the asset boundary because "the stocks are too large to be meaningful for analytical purposes"[63].
-However, abstraction of seawater and outflows to the ocean are recorded in the water asset account as reductions from and additions to inland water resources respectively.
+In practice, this means the open ocean is not an asset you track -- but the interfaces between freshwater and marine systems are critically important.

-For coastal areas, the interfaces between freshwater and marine systems are particularly important.
-Groundwater in coastal aquifers may be subject to saltwater intrusion, and estuarine systems represent transitional zones.
+For coastal areas, groundwater in coastal aquifers may be subject to saltwater intrusion, and estuarine systems represent transitional zones where freshwater and marine systems interact.
 Asset accounts for water resources should capture these coastal dynamics where relevant.
 The SEEA CF notes that "water is in continuous movement through the processes of precipitation, evaporation, run-off, infiltration and flows to the sea"[64], and this hydrological connectivity must be considered in coastal accounting.
+A coastal aquifer losing freshwater to saltwater intrusion is an asset account reduction that directly affects the communities and agriculture that depend on that aquifer.

 3.5 Ecosystem Assets

-SEEA Ecosystem Accounting extends asset accounting to treat ecosystems as integrated spatial units[65].
-An ecosystem asset is defined as a "contiguous space of a specific ecosystem type characterised by a distinct set of biotic and abiotic components and their interactions"[66].
+SEEA Ecosystem Accounting extends asset accounting to treat ecosystems as integrated spatial units -- not just the fish or minerals within them, but the whole living system[65].
+An ecosystem asset is defined as "contiguous spaces covered by a specific ecosystem type characterized by a distinct set of biotic and abiotic components and their interactions"[66].
 For ocean accounting, ecosystem assets include coral reefs, mangrove forests, seagrass meadows, kelp forests, coastal wetlands, and the various pelagic and deep-sea ecosystem types.
-The relationship between ecosystem assets and the individual environmental assets described in Section 3.4 is addressed in TG-0.2 Overview of Relevant Statistical Standards.

 3.5.1 Ecosystem extent accounts